dalenguyen/firebase-wordpress-docs/docs/roadmap.rst

 Here is the of the feature that I will add for the next release.

-- Create new document to Realtime database or Firestore on WordPress frontend (ETA: End of Feb 2020)
 - Integrate Storage management on Dashboard
 - Signin to WordPress with Firebase Credentials